Print this page Beginner Italian: A1.3 Course

 Communication

-• Booking a room - Asking for a price
+- Booking a room; asking for a price

-• Giving and receiving information
+- Giving and receiving information

-• Complaining - Justifying a choice
+- Complaining; justifying a choice

-• Talking about daily life and events
+- Talking about daily life and events; describing festivities and celebrations

-• Expressing ownership
+- Expressing ownership

 Grammar

-• Expressions of time with days of the week, parts of the day, months, hours
+- Time expressions: days of the week, parts of the day, months, hours

 Phonetics